IVy’s commands share a common argument syntax:

 classname=cname

-This gives the name of the extracted C++ class.
+With target=class, this gives the name of the extracted C++ class.
 The default is the name of the main IVy file, without the .ivy extension.
 The names of the extracted header and implementation files are cname.h and cname.cpp respectively.

 build=boolean